-Rugelach are delicious Jewish pastries that usually have a cream cheese–based dough and can be filled with anything from raspberry jam to cinnamon and sugar or chocolate and nuts.
-Find out how to make rugelach!
+Rugelach are delicious Jewish pastries made from a cream cheese–based dough and filled with anything from raspberry jam and walnuts to cinnamon-sugar and chocolate.
+Find out how to make delicious rugelach pastries!

-The word literally means “little twists” in Yiddish, and it is a traditional Jewish pastry.
-However, after making and trying the rugelach recipe from Everyday Baking, the translation seems to have changed a little to mean “heaven in cookie form” in my home …
+The word means “little twists” in Yiddish, and they are a traditional Jewish pastry.
+However, after making the rugelach recipe below, the translation seems to have changed a little to mean “heaven in cookie form” in my home!

 My grandmother makes us Christmas cookies every year, and every year they come in an adorable holiday cookie tin.
 Opening the tin is almost as exciting as unwrapping presents on Christmas morning because there’s always the most delicious assortment of baked goods that anyone could hope for.
 There are Christmas cane sugar cookies, peanut butter chocolate buckeyes, lace cookies, mint cookies, and, of course, rugelach.